awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.environments.md

 1. Choose an application or create a new one\.

-1. In the upper right corner, choose **Create New Environment** from the **Actions** menu\.
+1. From the **Actions** menu in the upper right corner, choose **Create environment**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/application-actions-createnewenvironment.png)

-1. Choose between **Web server** and **Worker** environment tiers\.
+1. Choose either the **Web server environment** or **Worker environment** environment tier\.
 You cannot change an environment's tier after creation\.
 **Note**
 The \.NET on Windows Server platform doesn't support the worker environment tier\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/wizard-choosetier.png)

-1. For **Platform**, choose the platform that matches the language used by your application\.
+1. Choose a **Platform** that matches the language used by your application\.
 **Note**
 Elastic Beanstalk supports multiple configurations for most platforms listed\.
-By default, the console selects the latest version of the language, web container or framework supported by Elastic Beanstalk\.
-If your application requires an older version, choose **Configure more options** below\.
+By default, the console selects the latest version of the language, web container, or framework supported by Elastic Beanstalk\.
+If your application requires an older version, choose **Configure more options**, as described below\.

 1. For **App code**, choose **Sample application**\.

-1. If you would like to further customize your environment, choose **Configure more options**\.
-The following options can only be set during environment creation:
+1. If you want to further customize your environment, choose **Configure more options**\.
+The following options can be set only during environment creation:

    + Environment name